waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **v8 Corrective Action (T33258):** Completely rewrote the `is_traversable` function to use a proper whitelist of walkable tile types.
 Awaiting final verification.

 ### C. Open Puzzles & Hypotheses
 1.  **5F Gate Puzzle:** The southern gates are controlled by the player's X-coordinate in the northern corridor (Y=2).
-The exact mechanism needs to be mapped systematically to find a path to the item at (22, 17).
+The exact mechanism needs to be mapped systematically to find a path to the item at (22, 17). **Current systematic test in progress.**
 2.  **CARD KEY Location:** The key is likely behind one of the puzzles in Silph Co.
 The item at (22, 17) on 5F is a prime candidate.
 The western section of 5F, accessed via 9F, proved to be a dead end due to a bugged Rocket.
 3.  **Giovanni's Location:** He is likely on the 11th floor behind the doors that require the CARD KEY.
 Test: Find the key, then return to 11F and attempt to open the doors at (7,7) or (11,7).
-**Hypothesis: 5F Gate Puzzle (Failed - T33391):** Both hypotheses for this puzzle have failed.
-1) Standing on a single tile (tested T33318).
-2) Walking the corridor sequentially from east to west (tested T33391).
-The puzzle is unsolvable with current knowledge.
-Moving on.